askore/capstone2014-firefoxOS/README.md

 `callback` will be called with an number one greater than the id of the last request or 1 if no history exists.

+##### Request History Within a Given Timeframe
+Retrieve only entries in the history whose `end` falls within a certain range

+`AL.trimHistoryByDate(callback, startDate, endDate)`

+`callback` will be called with an array of objects representing all requests sent within the specified range.

+`startDate` is a Javascript Date object representing the start of the range you are interested in.
+Any objects in the history with an `end` timestamp equal to the `startDate` object will NOT be included in the returned history.

+`endDate` is a Javascript Date object representing the end of the range you are interested in.
+Any objects in the history with an `end` timestamp equal to the `endDate` object will NOT be included in the returned history.